tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 ***"I'll get you Gary Kraft."
 Betty Lou seethed through clenched teeth and snotted nose."I'll get you if it's the last thing I do!"***

 Of course, I immediately had dropped a dime on Betty Lou.
 Turned out Betty Lou had been doing this since college.
-When all was said and done they put Betty Lou away in an institution for the criminally insane where she could knit as much as she wants and eat as much Lexapro as she wants.
+When all was said and done they put Betty Lou away in an institution for the criminally insane.

 The city was grateful to me for helping them crack what they referred to as, "The Knitting Needle Killer," case.
 I asked them to keep my name out of it all and they told me that they would do their best as one of Betty Lou's victims had been the son of a prominent Afghani heroin trafficker.